syntaxerror019/miles/content/posts/AT778-audio-pc/index.md

 ## Introduction

-Today, I will walk you through how to create a cable for your Anytone AT778 or Retevis RT95 ham radio, enabling you to both send and receive digital modes.
-This post is very similar to my old one on making a <a href="/posts/uv5r-audio-pc/">digital audio cable Baofeng UV5R.</a> Check that out if you have a UV5R.
-If you want custom cable instructions, just ask and I'll help you out!
+Today, I will walk you through the creation of a cable for your Anytone AT778 or Retevis RT95 ham radio, enabling you to both send and receive digital modes.
+This post is very similar to my old one, where I made a <a href="/posts/uv5r-audio-pc/">digital audio cable for the Baofeng UV5R.</a> Check that out if you have a UV5R.
+If you want custom cable instructions, feel free to ask.

 This cable will allow you to both RX and TX any digital mode from your laptop, including (but not limited to)...
 - CW (<a href="https://morse.mileshilliard.com/">Morse Code</a>)